mpsalisbury/launchpad-viewport/README.md

 Since a LaunchpadApplication works with only a single Viewport, when you specify more than one device we provide a mechanism to combine them into a single Viewport.
-This is the 'layout' argument, and we currently support:
+This is the `layout` argument, and we currently support:
  * pickone - The user selects one of the specified devices by clicking a button on it. [default]
  * horiz - The devices will be arranged in a horizontal row.
 The user clicks on the devices in left-to-right order.